 FT 550 Practicum.
 Students enroll in a total of 12 units of practica over a period of 12 consecutive months.
 During this clinical placement each student trainee engages in a minimum of 300 hours of direct marriage and family therapy experience, at least 150 hours of which must be with children, couples, groups, or families.
 In addition, Pasadena students must receive a minimum of 60 hours of individual or 120 hours of group supervision to be compliant with California state regulations.
 All practica are graded on a Pass/Fail basis.
 (2 or 4 units)

 FT 553 Field Placement.
-May be used only at the beginning of the practicum experience when students anticipate that they may not have enough clients to satisfy a 2-unit practicum course.
-(0units)
+May be used at the beginning of the practicum experience or any quarter during which students anticipate accrual of client contact hours less than that of a 2-unit practicum course.
+(0 units)